Anders Zorn: Collection

 Zorn's art made him wealthy and he was thus able to build up a considerable collection of art.
 The objects were not only bought in his native country but also during the many travels he made abroad.
 In their joint will, Anders and Emma Zorn donated their entire holdings to the Swedish State.

 Some of his most important works can be seen at the National Museum of Fine Arts (Swedish: Nationalmuseum) in Stockholm.
 Among them is Midsummer Dance (1897), a depiction of dancers in the evening light of a rural Midsummer's Eve celebration.
 Other museums holding major works by Zorn include the Musée d'Orsay in Paris, the Metropolitan Museum of Art in New York, and the Museum of Fine Arts, Boston.
 The Zorn Collections (Swedish: Zornsamlingarna) located in Mora and Garberg, Älvdalen, consist of four museums dedicated to the life and works of Anders Zorn.
 The main museum – Zornmuseet – was designed by Ragnar Östberg and opened in 1939.
 Shown there are extensive works of Zorn and his collected art by Rembrandt Harmensz van Rijn, 'The Hovingham Master' (Poussin's follower), Bruno Liljefors, Albert Edelfelt, and Pehr Hilleström.

 The Bellman Prize (Bellmanpriset) is a literature prize for "an outstanding Swedish poet", every year awarded by the Swedish Academy.
 The prize was established by Anders Zorn and his wife Emma in 1920.

 Zorngården

 In 1886, Anders Zorn and his wife, Emma, bought land close to Mora church and here they moved to a cottage from his maternal grandfather's farm.
 When Anders and Emma Zorn decided to return to Sweden after several years abroad, they began to enlarge the cottage.
 Zorngården, the Zorn combined smallholding, farmstead, and residence, was completed in 1910.

 Zorngården remains today much as it was at the time of Emma Zorn's death in 1942.
-It is a fine example of an artist's home from the early years of the 20th century.
-With inspiration from English and Swedish architecture, it is today an excellent example of the architectural freedom that characterizes the years around 1900.
+It is an accurate example of an artist's home from the early years of the 20th century.
+With inspiration from English and Swedish architecture, it stands today as an accurate example of the architectural freedom that characterizes the years around 1900.